El Rushbo and the Limbaugh Institute for Advanced Conservative Studies.

 The Democrats use kids as human shields.

-He brings these kids, supposedly who wrote letters to the White House after Newtown, bring them up there to um present a picture of support among the children for the president to do something about guns.
+He brings these kids, supposedly who wrote letters to the White House after Newtown, bring them up there to present a picture of support among the children for the president to do something about guns.

-You got these little kids there, they don't want to die.
+You got these little kids there.

 You've got to do something.

-That's that's the picture.
+That's the picture.

 Again, folks, I'm telling you, it's all oriented.

-Because this is the political game in Washington right now, as far as Obama's concerned, is just to get rid of any opposition.
+He linked to my whole monologue on this yesterday, and I was really gratified that he did that because this is the political game in Washington right now, as far as Obama's concerned, is just to get rid of any opposition.

 That's all he's doing.

-He's not solving problems, he's not presenting solutions.
+He's not presenting solutions.

 It's all about eliminating opposition.